iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 ## Relationship Classes

+### PhysicalTypeHasAdditionalRecipes

+The `RecipeDefinitionElement` already associated to a `TypeDefinition` via its _Recipe_ navigation-property shall not be also included in the associations captured by `PhysicalTypeHasAdditionalRecipes` instances.

 ### SpatialLocationModelBreaksDownTemplateRecipe3dInPlan

 The _IsPlanProjection_ property of the `SpatialLocationModel` breaking down a `TemplateRecipe3dInPlan` instance is expected to be set to true.